temporalio/documentation/docs/php/how-to-develop-an-activity-definition-in-php.md

 An optional `#[ActivityMethod]` annotation can be used to override a default Activity name.

-Option `prefix` of `ActivityInterface` annotation will allow you to define your own prefix for all activity names (by default it's empty).
+You can define your own prefix for all activity names by adding the `prefix` option to the `ActivityInterface` annotation.
+(The default prefix is empty.)

 ```php
 #[ActivityInterface("file_activities.")]